This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Romania has an important tradition in research, development, and innovation in the technical field.
 The technical expertise and lower labor costs of engineers have helped attract interesting and more significant projects into local industry.
 Industry clusters can be found in major university cities: Bucharest, Cluj-Napoca, Iasi, Timisoara, Craiova, and Brasov.

-The EU Cyber Centre’s role is to reinforcing the European Union’s resilience, deterrence and response to cyber-attacks, aiming to retain and develop essential cyber-security technological capacities to secure EU’s Digital Single Market (DSM).
+The EU Cyber Centre’s role is to reinforce the European Union’s resilience, deterrence and response to cyber-attacks, aiming to retain and develop essential cyber-security technological capacities to secure EU’s Digital Single Market (DSM).
 The Competence Centre will implement parts of the Digital Europe and Horizon Europe programs by allocating grants and carrying out procurements.

 Regarding cyber education, in the 2019-2020 academic year more than 15 programs of cybersecurity were developed nationwide in over 11 universities and high schools on topics ranging from cybersecurity of the military information systems, cryptography, and digital investigations to machine learning and network security.
+In 2019, the annual European Cyber Security Challenge, the most important cybersecurity event of the year, was organized in Romania by the Cyberint Center of the Romanian Intelligence Service, the national CERT, and the National Association for Information Systems Security (ANSSI).

-Full 5G coverage is available in Bucharest (provided by the largest telecom operators).
+5G coverage is available in Bucharest (provided by the largest telecom operators).
 Consumers with a 5G subscription and a compatible phone benefit from maximum download speeds of up to 1.2Gbps.

 Companies can benefit from an additional deduction of 50% from the eligible expenses for research and development.
 Moreover, accelerated depreciation may be applied for devices and equipment used in research and development activity.
 For large investments, state aid schemes or individual aid may be available.